chiragk0/stat107/README.md

-# a collection of homeworks, labs, and practices from my statistical programming class
+* A collection of homeworks, labs, and practices from my statistical programming class *